fengxia41103/myblog/content/thoughts/luck.md

    former as the accepted answer.
 No!
 Correlation is by definition looking in the rear view mirror!
 It <span class="myhighlight"> can not, will not, should not, and absolutely must not</span>, be used to produce a deterministic next.
 There is no such a logic.
-That's the nature of correlation, not something I just want to preach.
    Therefore, luck can only be **explained** and **theorized**, but not (yet) known beforehand.

 But I got curious.
 So often we say _good luck_ with a sincere heart;